 So far we've covered runs and resources.
 In this last section of the quickstart we will cover one other major feature of Spell: workspaces.

-Workspaces are instances of Jupyter Notebook or JupyterLab running on the cloud.
+Workspaces are Jupyter Notebook or JupyterLab instances running on the cloud.
 Workspaces are designed to replicate your local machine learning development.
-But because workspaces on the cloud they are more easily replicable, scalable, and sharable.
+But because workspaces are on the cloud they are more easily replicable, scalable, and sharable.

 You can launch a workspace from the web console.
-First you'll be asked for a name and (optionally) a git repository to initialize the workspace files from.
+You'll be asked for a name and (optionally) a git repository to initialize the workspace files from.
 For the purposes of this demo, let's reuse the

 Next you set your environment variables, machine type, framework, and any additional